 “You caught me!”
 I let a chuckle escape me before getting up and dropping my bowl in the washing basin by the stove.
-I make my way towards my room, waving goodnight to Father and disappearing behind the tissue standing in for a door.
+I make my way towards my room, pushing the piece of fabric aside as I wave goodnight to Father.

 I slide the shirt and breeches off before throwing myself into my unmade bed.
 Her image rises to the surface of my thoughts, one of her slender fingers pushing a strand of hair behind her ear.
 I pull my pillow closer to my chest and squeeze it as hard as I can, thinking of her as I wait to fall asleep.